mahajanankur/dockers/README.md

 # dockers
 A collection of some essential binaries in docker.
-Easy docker compose configuration to start.
+Easy and flexible configurations to start.

 ### How to run
 Go to the perticular folder and run